How to Sleep With a Cough or a Cold

 Nasal decongestants contain substances that target the blood vessels in order to open up the nasal passages and decrease postnasal drip, which indirectly helps reduce coughing at night.
 Most nasal decongestants are available over-the-counter in the form of tablets, drops, or nasal sprays.

 Like cough medicine research, studies on using nasal decongestants to treat the common cold have produced mixed results.
 Although they may work for some people, they can also bring side effects such as high blood pressure, headaches, nausea, dizziness, and insomnia.
-They should not be used for longer than five days, and they should not be used by children younger than six years old.
+They should not be used for longer than five days, and they should only be used by children under the advice of a physician.

 Drink a Warm Liquid